Amaze all of the students in your class with these mathematical tricks. A nice way to start or end a lesson.

 Play a round of golf using your estimation skills rather than golf clubs.

-An interactive online activity requiring logical thinking and a certain amount of luck.
+An interactive online activity requiring logical thinking and a certain amount of luck to place the digits on the correct side of the inequality sign.

 The teacher has a set of six cards numbered 1 to 6.
 They are placed face down on the teachers desk so that the teacher can pick up one at random which students then have to fit onto a grid.